lopcode/vips-ffm/README.md

 > Windows).

 All libvips operations are exposed via helper classes, like `VImage`.
-You must provide an [Arena][1] to operations like `VImage.newFromFile`, and this constrains the lifetime of objects generated during usage.
-Be careful to only keep the arena, and image, in scope for as long as you need to!
-If the arena doesn't close, your memory usage will grow forever.
+You must provide an [Arena][1] to operations like `VImage.newFromFile`, which constrains the lifetime of objects generated during usage.
+You can get an appropriate arena by using `Vips.run` as shown in the [sample](#thumbnail-sample) below.
+These helper objects expose their raw pointers as a last resort via functions like `VTarget.getUnsafeStructAddress` - if you need to use these raw pointers and can't find an alternative, please file a GitHub Issue.
-Constructing the `VImage` object is cheap, as it's just a wrapper, so make them as you need.

 Helper enums are generated for the version of libvips shown above.
 If you need to use an enum from another version, which isn't present in `vips-ffm`, you can use `VipsOption.Enum(rawValue)` or `VEnum.Raw(rawValue)`.